Twitter locks official Trump campaign account over sharing Hunter Biden video

 FACEBOOK, TWITTER LIMIT DISTRIBUTION OF NY POST HUNTER BIDEN STORY

-“This is chilling censorship of a sitting President’s re-election campaign 19 days from an election, plain and simple,” Andrew Clark, Trump campaign Rapid Response Director told Fox News.
+“This is chilling censorship of a sitting President’s re-election campaign 19 days from an election, plain and simple,” Andrew Clark, Trump campaign rapid response director, added.
 “Twitter is interfering in the election and trying to stop the public from learning damning information about the Biden family’s corruption at all cost, but our campaign and our supporters will not be silenced.”

+The Trump campaign has posted the entire New York Post article on its campaign website in an effort to sidestep the social media suppression.

 A spokesman for Twitter did not immediately respond to Fox News' request for comment.